An English millionaire, royal ‘connections’ and a row on a paradise island

 The developer and his challengers

-Beyond royalty, Mr Anderson, who lives in a £3.6 million terraced home in South Kensington, has found himself at odds with vocal opponents on Barbuda, who say his development threatens turtle nesting sites, a rare colony of Magnificent Frigatebirds and has compromised hurricane and flood defenses of the island.
+Beyond royalty, Mr Anderson, who lives in a £3.6m terraced home in South Kensington, has found himself at odds with vocal opponents on Barbuda, who say his development threatens turtle nesting sites, a rare colony of magnificent frigatebirds and has compromised hurricane and flood defences of the island.

 Despite coming across as well-spoken and expensively-dressed, his charm, described by the Barbudans who met him, was put to the test last September after a barge carrying construction equipment ran aground on the beach at the site.